capture0x/Keylogger-for-linux/README.md

 ## Bugs and enhancements

-This tool is for educational purposes only.
-For bug reports or enhancements, please open an [issue](https://github.com/capture0x/mailExtractor/issues) here.
+**This tool is for educational purposes only ,any illegal use is not accepted** For bug reports or enhancements, please open an [issue](https://github.com/capture0x/mailExtractor/issues) here.

 **Copyright 2020**